UIBoard/tools/Drafts/Prior art.md

 Creation and maintanance of documentation is a hard and time consuming task.
 A survey by Forward et al. [^Forward 2002] shows that its "participants agree that documentation tools should seek to better extract knowledge from core resources" like source code.

 Various attempts have been made to use this knowledge for documentation purposes.
-Antoniol et al. [^Antoniol 2002] and Marcus et al. [^Marcus 2003] discuss how to extract knowledge from source code to automatically couple snippets from free text documents with their corresponding source code.
+Antoniol et al. [^Antoniol 2002] and Marcus et al. [^Marcus 2003] discuss how to extract knowledge from source code to automatically couple snippets from free text documents with their corresponding source code fragments.

 Another technique is to generate documentation text using AI.
 Barone et al. [^Barone 2017] scrape Github to collect python functions and their corresponding documentation.
 This data can then be used to automatically convert code to a summarising text using a neural attention model as is shown by Iyer et al. [^Iyer 2016]